daytonaio/daytona-provider-azure/CONTRIBUTING.md

 * Authoring new dev containers and sharing examples

 ## Contributing Code
-You can contribute to the Daytona Provider Sample by:
+You can contribute to the Daytona Azure Provider by:

 * Enhancing current functionality
 * Fixing bugs